wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 There must be something wrong with the question itself, for you tend to repeat it again and again.
 Why do you ask what the proofs of truth are?
 Is it not because you do not know truth first-hand and you are afraid that you may be deceived?
-You imagine that truth is a thing which carries the name ‘truth’ and that it is advantageous to have it, provided it is genuine.
+You imagine that truth is a thing which carries the name ‘truth’ and that it is advantageöus to have it, provided it is genuine.
-Hence your fear of being cheated.
+Hence your fear of beïng cheated.
 You are shopping for truth, but you do not trust the merchants.
 You are afraid of forgeries and imitations.

-**Q:**&ensp;I am not afraid of being cheated.
+**Q:**&ensp;I am not afraid of beïng cheated.
 I am afraid of cheating myself.

 **M:**&ensp;But you are cheating yourself in your ignorance of your true motives.